sandeepseeram-techfirst/Cloud-Native-Bootcamp/AI-Development-Workshop/concepts.md

 #### Regression
 is a method that can be used to predict specific numerical values.
 The result is a constant value.
 Examples include the following:

-- Predicting the purchase price for a specific product
+- Predicting the purchase price for a specific product.

 - Determining the monthly earnings of potential customers